Effect of disorder on density of states and conductivity in higher order van Hove singularities in two dimensional bands: Introduction

 This estimate is independent of the condition of validity for the diagrammatic full Born approximation to be derived below.
 It is used to carefully choose the numbers for the numerical calculations that will follow.

-In this paper, we use the diagrammatic quenched averaging technique to determine the smearing of the power law diverging DOS.
+In this work, we use the diagrammatic quenched averaging technique to determine the smearing of the power law diverging DOS.
 To this end, we shall calculate the self energy, and through it the scattering lifetime of electrons in a disordered system hosting a HOVHS in the clean limit.
-We begin in Sec~\ref{sec:approxs}, by detailing the hierarchy of approximations that we will use to calculate the impurity averaged self energy in a pedagogical manner.
+We begin in Sec~\ref{sec:systems} by surveying the systems for which the calculations in this paper will be relevant.
+In Sec~\ref{sec:approxs}, we present in detail, the hierarchy of approximations that we will use to calculate the impurity averaged self energy in a pedagogical manner.
 We are careful to apply the continuum limit only at the end of calculations, in order to avoid mathematical complications such as analytic continuation of integrals as opposed to finite sums.
 This is important due to the delicate nature of the problem being studied.
 After analysing the smearing of the DOS within the various approximations, we proceed to briefly discuss the consequences for electrical conductivity due to HOVHS and impurities in Sec~\ref{sec:conductivity}.
-We then summarize and conclude in Sec~\ref{sec:conclusion}.
+We then discuss the relevance to experiments on real materials in Sec~\ref{sec:real_materials}, and summarize and conclude in Sec~\ref{sec:conclusion}.